 The site will not be used for residential uses, therefore 8.1 is not applicable.
 The site will not be used for tourism or recreation, therefore 8.3 is not applicable.
-The site is not adjacent to an urban growth area, therefore planning policy 8.5 is not applicable.
-The proposed amendment is not relate to alternative energy production or education, therefore this planning policy 8.6 is not applicable.
+The site is not adjacent to an Urban Growth Area, therefore planning policy 8.5 is not applicable.
+The proposed amendment is not related to alternative energy production or education, therefore this planning policy 8.6 is not applicable.